 By: Stan Popovich

-Do you have a difficult time getting a good job because you do not have enough experience?
-Many people have a very difficult time in getting the job they want because they lack the experience for the job.
+Do you have trouble getting a job because you do not have enough experience?

-As a result, here are 7 tips on how to get the job you want when you do not have a lot of job experience.
+If so, here are seven tips on how to get the job you want in these kinds of situations.

-2. Do Some Volunteer Work: If you do not have enough job experience in your particular field of interest, your best bet is to do some volunteer work to get some experience.
+2. Do some volunteer work: If you do not have enough job experience in your particular field of interest, your best bet is to do some volunteer work to get some experience.
 Working for free may not be the best option, but a few hours a week can give you some relevant job experience which you can put down on your resume.
 This will help reduce your fear of losing your job.

-3. Apply To Small Companies: Many large companies get tons of job applicants when a position opens up.
+3. Apply to small companies: Many large companies get tons of job applicants when a position opens up.
 This reduces your chances of getting a job because you will lose out to someone who has more experience.
-The trick is to apply for companies with less than twenty employees.
-Applying to small companies will give you a better chance of getting the job you want.
+The trick is to apply to companies that have less than twenty employees which will give you a better chance of getting the job you want.